Australia’s Family Home Guarantee Scheme Explained For Single Parents: Your Expert Guide

 While there certainly are advantages to the Family Home Guarantee scheme, there are still some things that single-parent first time homebuyers must bear in mind when they consider their options.

-The smaller the deposit, the higher the loan repayments
+The smaller the loan deposit, the higher the loan repayments

 If their financial situation allows, it is better for the buyer to reduce their repayments by putting down a larger deposit if possible.
 This way, there is less interest to pay on the home loan and less exposure to fluctuating rates.
 Of course, many single-parent families may not be able to afford this larger deposit, but it is worth considering.